When is the right time to fix your interest rates?

 Consider all options before fixing

-What if you move to a low fixed loan provider and then in 1, 2 or 3 years’ time they won’t assist you with what you want to do?
+What if you move to a low fixed loan provider and then in one, two or three years’ time they won’t assist you with what you want to do?

 Can you split your loan?

-It means having 2 loans – 1 fixed and 1 variable – but this way you can take advantage of both low interest rates and rate certainty as well as the flexibility of all the features of a variable rate loan as well as the potential for future rate cuts.
+It means having two loans – one fixed and one variable – but this way you can take advantage of both low interest rates and rate certainty as well as the flexibility of all the features of a variable rate loan as well as the potential for future rate cuts.

-Please consider all options when you are considering a fixed rate option.
+Please consider all options when you are contemplating a fixed rate option.
 I’m not saying don’t do it, I’m just saying be wary.

 Banks want to encourage new customers and they’re doing it by being very willing to do a good deal to win their business.
 And banks have an army of people looking at the interest rates and fixed rates and as a rule, they know more about the markets than what most people ever will.